carmarpal/aiq_1/README.md

 I choose a small operating system to build images faster and put the less prone to changes layers in the beginning.
 In `requirements.txt` I put the necessary packages and its respective versions to execute my application.
+The `CMD` command will be the one that runs when the container starts.

+#Cloud Deployment (GCP)

+To deploy this application in GKE I have created a CI/CD pipeline that builds the Docker images and executes some deployment files.
+The deployment file is `cloudbuild.yaml`

 ## The `cloudbuild.yaml`